kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AllowedGatewayNamespaceSelector is a selector of namespaces that Gateways
+<p>GatewayNamespaceSelector is a selector of namespaces.
+Gateways that
-can use this GatewayClass from.
+run in matched namespaces can use this GatewayClass.
 This is a standard Kubernetes LabelSelector.
 Controllers must not support Gateways in namespaces outside this selector.</p>
-<p>An empty selector (default) indicates that Gateways can use this
+<p>An empty selector (default) indicates that this GatewayClass is available
-GatewayClass from any namespace.</p>
+to use by Gateways in any namespace.</p>
 <p>When a Gateway attempts to use this class from a namespace that is not
 allowed by this selector, the controller implementing the GatewayClass may add a new &ldquo;ForbiddenNamespaceForClass&rdquo; condition to the Gateway